[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 Narrator: Stacks of people ride bikes.

 [The driver is shown stopped at an intersection.
-There is a truck behind him and some cyclists stopped next to him near the kerb.
-Two cyclists, one from the left and one from the right, cross the intersection in front of the driver.]
+There is a truck behind him and some bicycle riders stopped next to him near the kerb.
+Two bicycle riders, one from the left and one from the right, cross the intersection in front of the driver.]

 [Graphic: Focus on the road, Always expect bike riders]